-Short Bio: Singer-songwriter Marian Call is grounded in Alaska, though she spends a lot of the year on the road.
-She has released nine albums since 2007, and her shows have been well-received on years of tours in all fifty United States, Canada, Europe, and the UK.
+Short Bio: Singer-songwriter Marian Call hails from Juneau, Alaska, though she spends most of the year on the road.
+She has released ten albums since 2007, and her concerts have been well-received on years of tours in all fifty United States, Canada, Europe, and the UK.
 Call’s sound is soulful, honest, and clever, by turns humorous and heartbreaking.
-She sounds a little like Joni Mitchell & Ani DiFranco raising the love child of Jason Mraz & Regina Spektor.
-She can often be found on the road singing and working hard, yet despite her frequent travels she stays rooted at home in Alaska for inspiration.
+She sounds a little like Joni Mitchell & Ani DiFranco raising the child of Anaïs Mitchell and Regina Spektor.

-Often inspired by popular culture, she has written songs about Shark Week, reality shows, TV series like Firefly and Battlestar Galactica, Jane Austen, the Mars Rover, and artificially ripened produce; currently she is intrigued by The Name of the Wind and Mad Men.
+Often inspired by popular culture, she has written songs about Shark Week, reality shows, TV series like Firefly and Battlestar Galactica, Jane Austen, the Mars Rover, and Neil Gaiman’s Sandman.
 “Great art inspires more art as a response.
 It always has,” says Call.
 “So I’m drawn into songs about the popular stories that resonate with our culture.
 I want to put my finger on why we like them, on what matters about those themes and characters right now.”

 Marian Call’s inclusive community approach goes beyond fan engagement into the artistic process.
 On Something Fierce and a number of her singles and cover songs, her friends, family and nationwide music community all play together with instruments and found sounds.
 Her sister’s string trio joins a tin of bobbins from her brother’s sewing kit, Call’s typewriter and rainstick back up her mother on flute.
 “My fans even appear in the first track of Something Fierce, singing along with me and almost every musician on the record for ‘Good Morning Moon.’
 It thrills me to hear all their voices together; it’s a group project, the sound of my community.”